Skip to main content

 And it is not trying to replace human judgment.

-Kam is a research workspace, signal monitor, watchlist system, decision journal, and review loop.
+Kam is a watcher, explanation layer, decision journal, and review loop.

 The product should feel calm.